surifirstpin/biplus_documentation/docs/README.md

 ## Turn Your Insights into Actions
-Acubi provides a single Integrated Enterprise Analytics Platform by delivering faster and better insights for the Whole Business, Regardless any action or industry.
+Acubi provide a single integrated Enterprise Analytics Platform by delivering faster and better insights for the Whole Business, Regardless any action or industry.

 ## Turn Data into Opportunity